johnkimtech/foot_last_dl/README.md

 This is the PC on which the code was developed
 - CPU: Intel Core i7-9700 (8 cores)
 - RAM: 32GB
-- GPU: nVidia Gefore RTX3070Ti - 8GB (GPU is not required, but code runs faster with it)
+- GPU: nVidia Gefore RTX3070Ti - 8GB (GPU is not required, but code runs faster with it).

 ## Software